macsx82/WGSdownstreamQC-snakemake/README.md

 For a subset of individuals (all the INGI-FVG samples) also the following information were extracted:

 - [x] Allele Frequency comparison with available snp array data
-- [x] Non Reference Discordance comparison with available snp array data
+- [x] Non Reference Discordance (NRD) comparison with available snp array data

 Sample related: